DaveMadden/DaveMadden/README.md

 # David Madden

 👋 Hi, I'm David.
-I'm a software engineer who stepped away from the keyboard for a decade to be a Navy SEAL Officer. <br>
+I'm a software engineer who stepped away from the profession for a decade to be a Navy SEAL Officer, but I never stopped making things. <br>
-I also founded/ran a startup for a few years (did not find PMF).<br>
+I also founded/ran a startup for a few years.<br>
-                                   Now I'm back to building things and I love it!
+Now I'm back to building things and I'm looking for a great team to be a part of!

 ## About Me